Servi1/Backend_Loyalty/IMPLEMENTATION_PLAN.md

 > *   **Main Database:** Handles Super Admin authentication, global settings, and Tenant registry (stores the database connection string for each tenant).
 > *   **Tenant Databases:** Each brand gets its own separate PostgreSQL database for full data isolation.

-## Open Questions

-1. **PostgreSQL Installation**: I checked your system and PostgreSQL is not currently installed or added to the system PATH.
-You will need to install PostgreSQL locally for Windows before we can execute database commands.
-Do you have a preferred version (e.g., PostgreSQL 16)?

 ---